What are Keywords

 Keyword Search Intent

-Such a metric tells you what is the reason and final goal of the Internet user when using a particular keyword when browsing the web.
+Such a metric tells you the reason and final goal of the Internet user when using a particular keyword when browsing the web.

 Keyword search intent is a very useful metric, as it also shows you where are potential clients in their customer journey and how close (or far) they are from making a purchase.